awslabs/multi-model-server/docker/README.md

 nvidia-docker run -it -p 80:80 dms_image_gpu:latest
 ```

 Now you are inside docker container and dms config file is localted in dms_docker_gpu folder.
-Run follwing command to launch service:
+Run following command to launch service:

 ```bash
 cd dms_docker_gpu && ./launch.sh
 ```
-You can change gunicorn argument `--workers` to be the number of your gpu devices to fully utilize gpu resources.
+You can change gunicorn argument `--workers` to change utilization of gpu resources.
+Each worker would utilize one gpu device.
+Currently up to 4 workers are recommended to get optimal performance.